shanscendent/dotfiles/README.md

 ### Test Drive

-Want to take these dotfiles for a test drive?
-There's a ready made Ubuntu container that you can drop into to have a go.
-Note that it'll be slightly out of date

-Please have docker available on your system.
+Want to take my dotfiles for a test drive?
+There's a ready made Ubuntu container that you can drop into to have a go, if you have Docker available on your system.

+Note that it might be slightly out of date, it's x86 only, and it's also quite big at ~4GB.

+This drops you into the container's shell and removes it after you `exit`

 ```bash
 docker run --rm --init --name shanbuntu --hostname shanbuntu -it ghcr.io/shanscendent/dotfiles/ubuntu:latest zsh